KevinVandeputte-TM/utopia_edgeservice/README.md

 - [DEPLOYMENT](https://github.com/KevinVandeputte-TM/utopia_microservices-docker-compose):

   The backend was deployed on `Okteto`.
-Therefor a seperate repository was created containing a single `Docker compose` file which gives the instructions to pull the necessary images of `docker hub` and set up all microservices and underlying databases.
+Therefore a seperate repository was created containing a single `Docker compose` file which gives the instructions to pull the necessary images of `docker hub` and set up all microservices and underlying databases.

 # Running the example locally